The Simpsons Ride: Ride

 The riders are then knocked off the roller coaster by the wrecking ball as it explodes and sends the Simpsons flying.
-Riders end up on the park's "Happy Little Elves in Panda Land" attraction with Bart and Lisa, landing in separate ride vehicles, where Bob appears in control of an evil robotic panda that smashes some nearby singing elves out of annoyance.
+Riders end up on the park's "Happy Little Elves in Panda Land" attraction with Bart and Lisa, landing in separate ride vehicles, where Bob appears in control of an evil robotic panda, who then smashes some nearby singing elves out of annoyance.
 He then forces the ride vehicles in reverse, sending them crashing through the attraction, causing riders to catapult to another attraction called "Captain Dinosaur's Pirate Rip-Off".
 Homer and Marge are seen riding a boat, which plunges down a waterfall.
-As they approach a second waterfall, Sideshow Bob appears in a projection telling Homer to resist temptations inside, parodying the Pirates of the Caribbean and Jurassic Park: The Ride attractions.
+As they approach a second waterfall, Sideshow Bob appears in a projection on the waterfall; wishing to play fair, he tells Homer to resist all temptations in the area up ahead, parodying the Pirates of the Caribbean and Jurassic Park: The Ride attractions.
 As riders pass through the waterfall, they get sprayed with water effects.
-Homer grabs a barrel of beer while Marge attempts to warn Homer that it's a temptation.
+Homer grabs a barrel of beer handed to him by an animatronic pirate T-Rex while Marge attempts to warn Homer that it's a temptation.
 His actions trigger a trap that destroys their surroundings, transporting them to "Krusty's Wet and Smoky Stunt Show", running over a popcorn seller in the process.
 They reunite with Bart and Lisa.
 The panda robot can be seen still under Bob's control.
 Homer and Marge escape with Bart, as Lisa appears riding a killer whale.
 She lassos the riders' vehicle and follows her family.
 Upon reaching the attraction's exit, it suddenly explodes, sending them racing in circles while dragging Homer and the riders behind them.